Direct Line: (214) 888-4840

 In addition to earning a spot in The Best Lawyers in America since 2016, Mr. Caldwell has been named one of the Lawdragon 500 Leading Lawyers in America since 2014.
-He also has earned selection to the annual Texas Super Lawyers list since 2015 and the affiliated Texas Rising Stars list (2006-2009, 2011-2015) based on his work in patent cases.
+He also has earned selection to the annual Texas Super Lawyers list since 2015, including being named in 2019 as one of the Top 100 attorneys in Dallas/Fort Worth, and the affiliated Texas Rising Stars list (2006-2009, 2011-2015) based on his work in patent cases.
 His role in helping a client win a $250 million patent verdict was featured in a 2009 profile article published by Super Lawyers magazine.
 In 2012, Mr. Caldwell was named a leading U.S. patent litigator by the publishers of The Legal 500, and he previously was honored by D Magazine in its annual listing of the Best Lawyers in Dallas Under 40.

 Prior to the formation of Caldwell Cassady & Curry, Mr. Caldwell was a principal at McKool Smith.
 At the University of Texas School of Law, he received the Dean’s Achievement Award in Patent Litigation.
 Before attending law school, Mr. Caldwell earned a degree in electrical engineering from Texas A&M University.
 He now serves as a member of the electrical engineering department’s External Advisory & Development Council.
 During an externship from Texas A&M, Mr. Caldwell worked for a year as an electrical engineer at the Central Intelligence Agency in Langley, Virginia, where he obtained a top-secret security clearance and was awarded multiple merit-based citations.